 PJ Library is a joint program between Beth Sholom, United Synagogue of Conservative Judaism and the Greenspoon Foundation to bring age-appropriate books to children on a monthly basis.
 This program is free of charge and is a great way to introduce young members to Jewish holidays and values.
 Sign up by visiting the PJ Library website.

-Social, athletic, craft and holiday-themed events are offered about once a month for children ages three through fifth grade.
+Social, athletic, craft and holiday-themed events are offered about once a month for children in Bonim (grades 1-2) and Machar (grades 3-5) youth groups.
 Children get to know one another outside the classroom through fun, age-appropriate activities.
 For additional information, or to contribute to the program, contact the adviser, Andrea Eyler.

 Kadima and USY

 Kadima (grades 6-8) and USY (grades 9-12) youth groups offer fun-filled social, athletic, community service and holiday-themed events once a month.
 The organization's mission is to empower Jewish youth to develop friendships, leadership skills, a sense of belonging to the Jewish people, a deep engagement with and love for Israel, and a commitment to inspired Jewish living through meaningful and fun experiences based on the ideology of Conservative Judaism.